 To further investigate the impact of long-term macrolide therapy on macrolide resistance gene transmission, we compared the risks of patient-close contact macrolide resistance gene transmission between groups (macrolide recipients vs macrolide non-recipients) using our second binary logistic regression model (details see statistical analysis section).
 The risk of a patient and close contact both carrying a macrolide resistance gene was not significantly higher in macrolide recipients and macrolide non-recipients (p>0.05, Table 5).
 In other words, none of the resistance genes assessed were more likely to be detected in the close contacts of the macrolide recipient group compared to the close contacts of the macrolide non-recipient group.

 DISCUSSION

+Q4 from R1: Highlight the potential for these relationships to influence AMR transmission in the discussion

+Q2 from R2: A new discussion of our transmission risk finding

+“We do not show that macrolide use was associated with co-detection of resistance genes, indicating an absence of macrolide-associated onward transmission.
+Had we identified evidence that macrolide use was associated with co-detection transmission between patients and close contacts, further studies would be needed to support any conclusion that onward transmission occurred.
+This is because co-detection does not equate transmission.
+Such studies would necessitate longitudinal studies, with precise methods to detect signatures of transmission, such as strain typing from cultured isolates.
+However, a lack of co-detection does strongly reflect a lack of onward transmission and support the conclusions of this study.”

+Q3 from R2: Highlight the considerations on why we included highly prevalent macrolide and tetracycline genes as assessment target in this study

+Q5 from R2: Highlight another point why we detect tetracycline genes: macrolide exposure can co-select tetracycline resistance genes via MGE

+Q6 from R2: Importance of resistance transmission in the gut and the rationale of our decision to measure the impact of macrolide therapy on carriage and co-detection of resistance within the oropharynx

 There is a concern that an increased use of macrolide antibiotics in the clinical management of common chronic respiratory diseases could contribute to the growing population-level burden of antibiotic resistance carriage.
 Our aim was therefore to investigate the impact of long-term macrolide treatment on the carriage of resistance determinants within the oropharyngeal microbiota in patients with chronic respiratory conditions, and potential onward transmission to close contacts.
 Our cohort consisted of adults with asthma, CF and bronchiectasis, conditions in which long-term macrolide therapy has been shown to confer substantial benefit.4-7,13-15